wellesley-cs230/wellesley-cs230.github.io/hw7.md

 Note that we're asking you to swap **elements**, not the nodes' place in the linked list; this is because swapping the elements doesn't require confusing pointer manipulation.

 **Tests.** After implementing this method, **test it** in the `main` method of the same file.
+You can store the results of all of your testing in `SortableLinkedlistTesting.txt`.
 We highly recommend you **do not** continue without confidence this method words correctly.